Bodyswap (Red Dwarf)

-"Bodyswap" is the fourth episode of science fiction sitcom Red Dwarf Series III, and the sixteenth overall.
+"Bodyswap" is the fourth episode of the third series of the British science fiction sitcom Red Dwarf and the sixteenth overall.
 It premiered on the British television channel BBC2 on 5 December 1989.

-Written by Rob Grant and Doug Naylor and directed by Ed Bye, this was the first episode to be recorded without a live studio audience.
+It was written by Rob Grant and Doug Naylor and directed by Ed Bye and was the first episode to be recorded without a live studio audience.
 The plot has Rimmer suggesting that the perfect way to help Lister get "healthy" is swapping bodies.
-The episode was re-mastered, along with the rest of the first three series, in 1998.
+The episode was remastered, along with the rest of the first three series, in 1998.

 Plot

 A malfunctioning skutter runs amok and rewires Red Dwarfs circuitry.
-Despite Arnold Rimmer being concerned about what any machine might be connected to, Dave Lister ignores his warnings not to touch any machinery and makes an order at a snack machine, inadvertently triggering the ship's self-destruct mechanism.
-As the self-destruct can only be overridden by a senior officer, all of whom are dead, Kryten performs a mind swap on Lister, temporarily placing the mind of a female officer of suitable rank who can override the self-destruct.
-Although this fails, the group find that the scutter only connected the vending machine to the self-destruct countdown and not the ship's self-destruct bomb, when it vends Lister's order.
-They are soon left annoyed when Holly admits to having removed the bomb years ago and failed to notify anyone of this.
+Despite Arnold Rimmer (Chris Barrie) warnings, Dave Lister (Craig Charles) makes an order at a snack machine and inadvertently triggers the ship's self-destruct mechanism.
+As the self-destruct can only be overridden by a senior officer, all of whom are dead, Kryten (Robert Llewellyn) performs a mind swap on Lister, temporarily placing the mind of a female officer of suitable rank who can override the self-destruct in Lister's body.
+The abort command is still refused but the end of the countdown is marked by the machine finally vending Lister's order.
+Ship's computer Holly (Hattie Hayridge) admits to having removed the bomb years ago.

-Following the experience, the mind swap experiment soon gives Rimmer an idea on how to be able to enjoy life again.
-He promptly convinces Lister to swap bodies with him for two weeks, offering to get his body back into shape.
-Lister soon regrets the decision when Rimmer abuses his body by overindulging himself in the pleasures he had been denied for so long, thus failing to uphold his end of the bargain.
+The mind swap experiment gives Rimmer, who as a hologram cannot touch or feel anything, an idea.
+He convinces Lister to swap bodies with him for two weeks, offering to get his body back into shape.
+Lister soon regrets the decision when Rimmer instead overindulges himself in the pleasures he had been denied for so long.
 Although Lister recovers his body, Rimmer coerces Kryten to chloroform him so he can reacquire it.
-Angered by what he did, Lister, along with Cat and Kryten, pursue after Rimmer when he absconds in a Starbug with a full freight of junk food.
-The chase causes Rimmer to crash, whereupon he is forced to return Lister his body.
-Some time later, Lister notices Rimmer acting strangely when he enters their quarters, and discovers that he has swapped bodies with Cat with Kryten's help again, unable to assure the pair how long he will use Cat's body for.
+Angered by what he did, Lister, along with Cat (Danny John-Jules) and Kryten, pursue Rimmer when he absconds in a Starbug.
+The chase causes Rimmer to crash, and he is forced to return Lister his body.
+Some time later, Lister notices Rimmer acting strangely when he enters their quarters, and discovers that he has this time made Kryten swap his body with Cat, and promises to give the body back "first thing tomorrow.
+Maybe Thursday."